Come and learn the satisfying and engaging skills of playing for dancing!

 Terms and Conditions

-We cannot give you a refund for any missed classes, including absence due to self-isolation.
+We cannot give you a refund for any missed classes.

 Refunds are given only if your course is cancelled or closed early.